googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

   * This will cause the SDK Server to hang (waiting on state update) when attempting to terminate (e.g. with `^C`).
   * When running binaries in a development context, quickly exiting and restarting the SDK Server is handy.

+This can easily be terminated with `^C` and restarted as necessary.
+Note that terminating the SDK Server while the game server binary (discussed in the [next section](#running-game-server-binary-locally)) is using it may result in failure to update/watch `GameServer` state and may result in a runtime error in the game server binary.

 ### Running game server binary locally

 Now that the SDK Server is running locally with k8s credentials, the game server binary can run in an integrated fashion.